aragilar/dnd-flask/data/documentation/monsters.md

 **X/Day.** The notation "X/Day" means a special ability can be used X number of times and that a monster must finish a long rest to regain expended uses.
 For example, "1/Day" means a special ability can be used once and that the monster must finish a long rest to use it again.

-**Recharge X-Y.** The notation "Recharge X- Y" means a monster can use a special ability once and that the ability then has a random chance of recharging during each subsequent round of combat.
+**Recharge X-Y.** The notation "Recharge X-Y" means a monster can use a special ability once and that the ability then has a random chance of recharging during each subsequent round of combat.
 At the start of each of the monster's turns, roll a d6.
 If the roll is one of the numbers in the recharge notation, the monster regains the use of the special ability.
 The ability also recharges when the monster finishes a short or long rest.

 For example, "Recharge 5-6" means a monster can use the special ability once.
 Then, at the start of the monster's turn, it regains the use of that ability if it rolls a 5 or 6 on a d6.